hazelcast/fraud-detection-onnx/README.md

 * [ONNX runtime](https://onnxruntime.ai/) in a supported platform/OS/Programming language combination.
 In this case, AMD64/Linux/Java
 * Some sample Transaction data (in csv files) for testing purposes

-Note that this image will run on ARM devices, like an Apple M1-powered device, via emulation.
+This image will run on ARM devices, like an Apple M1-powered device, via emulation.
 However, the performance and stability is negatively impacted when running in emulation mode on Apple M1 devices.

 ## The  Fraud Analytics Dashboard
 This docker image bundles a custom Streamlit app that connects automatically to the `hazelcast-onnx` container.
 The app:
-* is Written entirely in Python,
+* is Written entirely in Python
 * Uses Hazelcast Python client and SQL to query JSON data stored in Hazelcast